mentalisttraceur/errnoname/README.md

 Just compile and link `errnoname.c` as normal.

-You can ignore all the other files in here - they are just for making new releases.
+You can ignore all the other files in here - they are not needed to use the library.

 ## Optimization